EdTeKLA/IndigenousLanguages_Corpora/README.md

 # IndigenousLanguages_Corpora

-All materials are ogranized by language and dialect.
+All materials are organized by language and dialect.

 Currently Available Languages
 - Cree (Y-dialect, Plains, nehiyawewin)